TL/DW: .css_day#ui-special

 Auditieve Mens-Machine Interactie

-An article, posted almost 21 years ago filed in design, thesis, sonification, hti, auditory interaction, audio, interfaces, bachelor, interaction & sound.
+An article, posted more than 21 years ago filed in design, thesis, sonification, hti, auditory interaction, audio, interfaces, bachelor, interaction & sound.

 Note to English readers: This was my Bachelor Thesis (Interaction Design) on auditory interfaces.
 Since this text on auditory human technology interaction is in Dutch, you might be interested in my other text on this matter written in english (and more up to date too), it's title is context sonifier.InleidingDoelstellingMet dit document tracht ik zo'n breed mogelijk licht te werpen op de ontwikkelingen en mogelijkheden omtrent auditieve ondersteuning van een mens-machine interface.
 Het primaire doel is om een beter inzicht te krijgen in hoe een visuele interface uitgebreid kan worden met auditieve elementen.
 Mogelijk vloeien hier nieuwe ideen uit.Uniforme auditieve vormgevingWanneer men kijkt naar de bestaande richtlijnen voor dergelijke interfaces, als Microsoft Windows, Apple OS-X, KDE, dan valt het op dat er weinig tot geen aandacht wordt geschonken aan voorschriften die leiden tot een meer uniforme auditieve vormgeving van het systeem.ToepassingsgebiedDe toevoe…